Darth-Knoppix/blog-game-dev/content/blog/2020-05-10-discovering-godot/index.md

 ![Updating the default physics in Godot](physics.png "Resetting the Default Gravity Vector")

 We also need to make a few adjustments to the physics, by default the physics direction points downwards so our ship is going to fall.
 We'll remove this to simulate zero-gravity.
-This ensures only the player and the asteroids with gravity, affect the ship.
+This ensures only the player and the asteroids with gravity, affect the ship's movement.

 ### Let's make the planets (asteroids in this case) rotate